eio/animal-path-segmentation/README.md

 # Data Inputs

-The custom PyTorch dataset logic is stored in `AnimalPathsDataset.py`
+The PyTorch Custom Dataset logic is in `data_loaders/AnimalPathsDataset.py`

-This is loaded by PyTorch DataLoaders in `AnimalDataLoaders.py`, which is also where the input CSV filepaths are defined.
+This is loaded by PyTorch DataLoaders in `data_loaders/data_loaders.py`, which is also where the input CSV filepaths are defined.

+The actual data files (`train.csv`, `validation.csv`, and `test.csv`) should be stored in `data/`.

 # File Outputs

-All functions that save files can be found in `save_and_load.py`
+All functions that save files can be found in `utils/save_and_load.py`

 All generated output files can be found in `output/`